wanswings/TextFileXpanderMac/README.md

 --------------------
 1. Create a new folder and name it e.g. TextFileXpander.
 2. Create UTF-8 text files in your folder, like [this](https://github.com/wanswings/TextFileXpanderData/).
 3. Copy your folder to cloud storage if you want to share other platforms.
-We recommend Dropbox.
+We recommend Dropbox syncing to keep your data in sync with TextFileXpander.

 `TextFileXpander uses .txt extension only.`